erodewald/styleguides/teams/fod/css/README.md

 ```
 <br>

-**Avoid** nesting beyond one level.
+**AVOID** nesting beyond one level.
 It is preferrable that you NEVER nest.

 ```css
 /* In .css */